Ant Bite Allergy: Symptoms, Diagnosis, and Immunotherapy Treatment

 What Is the Standard Treatment for Ant Bites and Stings?

 The standard treatment for ant bites and stings primarily consists of symptom management.
-Initially, the bite or sting area should be thoroughly cleaned, and a cold compress applied to reduce swelling.
+Initially, the bite or sting area should be thoroughly cleaned, and a cold compress should be applied to reduce swelling.
 OTC pain relievers can alleviate discomfort, while OTC antihistamines can help with itching and swelling.

 Should a severe allergic reaction occur, like anaphylaxis, it's vital to seek immediate medical attention.
 Treatment typically involves the use of an epinephrine auto-injector and further medical care.